Al532/MuseScore_ChordPitchRespell/README.md

 ![](img/4-1.png)

 #### MuseScore default 'optimize enharmonic spelling'
-Chord highlighted in red exhibits inconsistent chord quality (A♭ and F♯), and some double flats could have been avoided.
+Chord highlighted in red exhibits inconsistent chord quality (A♭ and F♯), and some double flats could have been avoided.<br>
 ![](img/4-2.png)

 #### This plugin
-All chords are correctly spelled, with the key signature properly taken into account and improved readability.
+All chords are correctly spelled, with the key signature properly taken into account and improved readability.<br>
 ![](img/4-3.png)